Vancouver is a young city.

 The first edition of Coastal Lunar Lanterns was also introduced to the world’s largest lantern festival in Taiwan in 2020.
 Over 10 million people attended the Taiwan Lantern Festival.
 The connection between the indigenous artists of Canada and Taiwan continues in 2021.

 The concept of the Lantern City was first imagined when Coastal Lunar Lanterns received an overwhelming response and more artists expressed their desire to take part.
 Before the COVID-19 pandemic hit the world, the plan was to introduce community lanterns in 2021 that would be displayed around town and feature artists to reflect our city’s diversity.
 The plan is always about engaging artists who don’t always celebrate the LNY but are passionate about sharing their stories with one of the most important Asian traditions.

 The Society of We Are Canadians Too takes on the development of the Lantern City with LunarFest as a partner starting with the 2021 event.
-Despite the lingering pandemic, the Community Lanterns will be launched at šxʷƛ̓ənəq Xwtl’e7énḵ Square (formerly the Vancouver Art Gallery North Plaza) in 2021.
-Coastal Lunar Lanterns will continue to be displayed at the Jack Poole Plaza.
+Despite the lingering pandemic, the Community Lanterns launched in English Bay at Davie and Denman St. The Coastal Lunar Lanterns were presented at šxʷƛ̓ənəq Xwtl’e7énḵ Square, north of the Vancouver Art Gallery.